Kivledalen

-Kivledalen is a valley in Seljord municipality and lies between the Skorve and Hattefjell mountains.
+Kivledalen is a valley in Seljord Municipality in Telemark county, Norway.
+The valley lies between the Skorve and Hattefjell mountains, immediately to the northwest of the village of Seljord.

 History

 The first known settlement in the valley was established in the 16th century.
 Kivledal is mentioned in several Norse sagas and Norwegian rural legends, the best known being the legend of Kivlemøyane.
 According to the legend, a church stood at Nystaulækrun in the medieval period.